2023 Kentucky Derby Betting Guide

-This is your Kentucky Derby reference page, examining the history, New York horse betting options, the road to the Derby and handicapping variables for the Fastest Two Minutes in Sports.
+This reference page will examine the history, New York horse betting options, the road to the Derby, and handicapping variables for the Fastest Two Minutes in Sports.

 The Kentucky Derby, dating back to 1875, assembles 20 of the nation’s top 3-year-old thoroughbreds.
 It’s also called The Run for the Roses as a nod to the garland of 554 red roses draped over the winner.

-This event is the first jewel in racing’s Triple Crown, followed by the Preakness Stakes (May 15) and the Belmont Stakes (June 5).
+This event is the first jewel in racing’s Triple Crown, followed by the Preakness Stakes and the Belmont Stakes.

 The Derby is thoroughbred racing’s signature showcase, although its $3 million purse has been eclipsed by some Breeders’ Cup races in the fall.
 This event has brought the sport a rich national and international audience.